 Benefits of running in the cloud are readily apparent to Complaint Tracker customers.
 First, the application is conveniently available in any location and environment.
 In addition, Ontario Systems is able to provide customers with competitive benchmarks, which is critical to success in the challenging third-party collections market.
 “Since this is a multitenant environment, we are able to gather outcomes data, de-identify it by stripping out consumer and company information, and then deliver feedback to our customers,” Cochran explains.
 “Through Complaint Tracker reporting, each customer can easily determine where it stands in relation to its competitors.”

-Early Complaint Tracker adopters began running the application in the third quarter of 2013, and the user base now includes 30 customers with expectations that the base will double by mid-2014.
-One-third of the users are new to Ontario Systems, a strong indicator that the cloud-based application is opening doors for market expansion.
-Seven of the new customers are running collection systems from other providers, and the remaining three firms operate completely outside of the collection industry vertical while still being subject to CFPB compliance.
+Adoption of the new version of Complaint Tracker has been strong.
+A significant number of users are new to Ontario Systems, indicating that the cloud-based application is opening doors for market expansion.
+Several of the new customers are running collection systems from other providers, some firms operate completely outside of the collection industry vertical while still being subject to CFPB compliance.

 Based on this success, Ontario Systems will continue to deploy new applications in the cloud.
 Plans are to launch a portal which will host any new product built on the cloud subscription model.
 “We feel this is our best approach for ongoing innovation.
 We’ve been InterSystems partners for 30 years and have complete confidence in their technology platform,” Cochran says.